-Our employment & HR specialists are experienced at handling all types of settlement agreement, from the small and straightforward to complex deals involving structured payments, share options and restrictive covenants.
+Our employment law specialists are experienced at handling all types of settlement agreements, from the small and straightforward to complex deals involving structured payments, share options and restrictive covenants.

 We offer quality and tailored advice and can negotiate effectively to secure the best possible outcome for you, working to:

 - Explain what the agreement means in plain English

 - Explore your ongoing losses and potential compensation

 - Investigate whether you have potentially valuable claims or if there are other issues in your case that would allow you to negotiate a better package

 - Let you know what your options are

 - Achieve terms that you are happy with

 We understand that dealing with your settlement agreement can be stressful.
 You may feel you are being forced into a corner.
 We bring empathy and a clear-headed professionalism to the situation and can advise you on how best to reach a successful conclusion.
 Our specialists sensitively handle confidentiality issues, and if taking a good reference away with you is important, we can usually work this into the arrangement.